 - Assign it to a grading category and grading period as you normally would for graded materials.

 - Select a grading Scale.

 - Choose from additional grade Options, such as Learning Objective alignments and grade statistics.

 If you want to use Schoology to communicate the instructions and due date for an assignment, but don't plan on collecting submissions via Schoology, create an assignment on your Materials page and disable the submission dropbox for that particular assignment.
-This is also a good option if you are using Student Completion Rules* in your course.
+This is also a good option if you are using Student Completion Rules (Enterprise only) in your course.

 To disable submissions: